Short Answer

 Contract Snapshot

-This market resolves YES if the specified cryptocurrency achieves a positive return during the year 2026.
-Conversely, it resolves NO if the cryptocurrency's return for 2026 is zero or negative.
-The resolution is based on performance throughout the entire year, concluding on December 31st, 2026.
+This market resolves YES if the specified cryptocurrency (from the "crypto-being-positive" market) achieves a positive return during the calendar year 2026.
+Conversely, it resolves NO if the cryptocurrency has a negative or zero return for that same period.
+The resolution is based on performance throughout the entire year 2026, and no specific special settlement conditions are detailed in the provided content.

 Available Contracts